Education and Youth Risk Behavior

-The Education Research unit is directed by Siobhan Foley.
-She is assisted by three full-time staff and over a dozen part-time survey administrators.
-She is responsible for supervising all aspects of project development and planning, data collection, and analysis for multiple state-funded survey projects for the New Jersey Department of Education (NJDOE) and New Jersey Department of Human Services (NJDHS).
+The Education Research unit is directed by Siobhan Power.
+She is assisted by four full-time staff and a team of part-time survey administrators.
+She is responsible for supervising all aspects of project development and planning, data collection, and analysis for multiple state-funded survey projects.
 The education unit of the BCSR works with clients to develop new surveys and adapt existing paper surveys to be programmed into Qualtrics, and is directly involved in collecting and analyzing survey data from key stakeholders: students, parents, teachers, and school administrators.

 New Jersey Department of Education New Jersey Student Health Survey | 2006 – ONGOING